jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

+- **J. Si** and S. Kim, "Data Augmentation of Shelf Product for Object Recognition in O2O Stores Based on Generative AI", Proc.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, UnderReview

+- D. Kim, **J. Si** and S. Kim, "202401 Feature Point Matching for Product Name Recognition in O2O Stores", Proc.
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, UnderReview

 - **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images with Hourglass Block-GAN", CMC-Computers, Materials & Continua, Accepted (SCIE, IF: 3.86)

 - **J. Si** and S. Kim, "PP-GAN : Style Transfer from Korean Portraits to ID Photos Using Landmark Extractor with GAN", CMC-Computers, Materials & Continua, Accepted (SCIE, IF: 3.86)